Kingdom of Bonny: Trade

+Military

+Bonny had a navy of war canoes for protecting and extending trade routes.
+War canoes were associated with canoe houses and such houses often had 10 or more war canoe chiefs.
+Primary sources of the late 18th century stated that Bonny's vessels were equipped with bow cannon or guns of large calibre, mounted on the bow.
+Such vessels could carry 140 people.

 Growing British influence

 William Dappa Pepple I ascended the throne in 1830.

-Over time, he became ineffective, essentially related to a stroke in 1852.
+Over time, he became ineffective, with medical problems essentially related to a stroke in 1852.
 Others became opportunistic and stirred up opposition to his rule.

 In 1854 the British deported the king.

 King Dapu Fubara II Pepple ("Dappo") was appointed in his place, but died on 13 Aug 1855.
 The acting British Consul in the Bight of Biafra, J.W.B.
 Lynslager, signed a document on 11 September 1855 appointing the chiefs Anne Pepple, Ada Allison, Captain Hart and Manilla Pepple as a regency, required to consult with Banigo and Oko Jumbo, "two gentlemen of the river".

 Bonny civil war

-Oko Jumbo, who became leader of the Fubara Manilla Pepple house and effective ruler of the kingdom, became engaged in a struggle with the Anne Pepple house, which was led by a Igbo chief named Jubo Jubogha, known as Ja-Ja to the British.
+Oko Jumbo, who became leader of the Fubara Manilla Pepple house and effective ruler of the kingdom, became engaged in a struggle with the Anne Pepple house, which was led by a chief named Jubo Jubogha, known as Ja-Ja to the British.